ropensci-archive/roweb2/content/blog/2020-07-15-subtitles/index.md

 In the long term, it is always worth it to provide captions, as it increases the accessibility of the videos.
 However, in the short term, the amount of time required to caption even a single video puts too much burden on volunteers.
 Perhaps with more collaborative tools and an optimized workflow, it would be possible to caption video quicker.
 One idea to increase captioning of many videos would be to organize "Captioning Sprints" where volunteers gather (online or in person) and split the captioning work in small workable chunks.

-Nonetheless, in case someone would like to try it next, we propose an optimised workflow, that may help reducing the time you spend:
+Nonetheless, in case someone would like to try it next, we propose an optimised workflow, that may help reduce the time you spend:

 1. Use the transcript provided by Zoom/YouTube.
 1. Correct the initial raw transcript for typos and mistakes.
 In particular, pay attention to technical and field-specific terms (R, package names, URLs).